Medical Displays for Surgical Systems & OR Integrators

 Multi-display control setups

-Recommended Medical Display Categories
+Recommended Display Categories for OR Integration

 Surgical suite integration prep area with multiple medical displays for OR visualization and multi-source routing workflows.